 - Fruit harvesting

-- Putting and processing foods via various methods
+- Putting up and processing foods and medicines via various methods

 - Rotational grazing: fencing, moving fence, moving animals, setting up permanent fence, electric use and wiring for fencing

-- Numerous other rural living and farm/homesteading techniques simply by living on the active farm site for the duration
+- Many other rural living and farm/homesteading techniques simply by living on the active farm site for the duration

 Students are encouraged to bring tools to practice with and skills with which to share in the group.
-There will be ample time for group skill sharing as the 2011 and 2012 course was filled with experts in various disciplines relating to permaculture.
+There will be ample time for group skill sharing as past courses were filled with experts in various disciplines relating to permaculture.